Searching for Ultra-Light Axions with Twisted Cavity Resonators of Anyon Rotational Symmetry with Bulk Modes of Non-Zero Helicity: Introduction

-Here $\mathbf{E}_p(\vec{r})$ and $\mathbf{B}_p(\vec{r})$ are the respective mode electric and magnetic field vector phasor amplitudes.
-Helicity is tied to the conservation of Zilch \cite{Lipkin:1964wb}, or photonic chirality \cite{Cohen2010}.
-Usually such electromagnetic properties are considered when photons interact with chiral molecules or materials \cite{Cohen2010,Tang2011,Hendry:2010ug}, analogously, the axion is calculated to couple to photons through a chiral anomaly, whether in condensed matter physics \cite{Wang13,Gooth:2019np} or in quantum chromodynamics (QCD) \cite{PQ1977,Peccei2006,Weinberg1978,Wilczek1978}, so one might consider that such a mode with non-zero helicity would couple strongly to the axion, which we show to be true, which means the introduction of the axion as a modification to Maxwell's equations introduces a non-zero Zilch to the equations of motion, which must respect the chiral continuity equation.
+In this work we show the square of the magnitude of the helicity, $|\mathscr{H}_p|^2$, is equivalent to the form factor that couples low-mass axions to photons as an amplitude modulation of a single mode through a parametric interaction.
+The normalised helicity in (\ref{helicity}) can range between $\pm1$ and is tied to the conservation of Zilch \cite{Lipkin:1964wb}, or photonic chirality \cite{Cohen2010} and is usually considered when photons interact with chiral molecules or materials \cite{Cohen2010,Tang2011,Hendry:2010ug}.
+Analogously, the axion is calculated to couple to photons through a chiral anomaly, whether in condensed matter physics \cite{Wang13,Gooth:2019np} or in quantum chromodynamics (QCD) \cite{PQ1977,Peccei2006,Weinberg1978,Wilczek1978} and the introduction of the axion as a modification to Maxwell's equations in fact introduces a non-zero Zilch to the equations of motion.

-First, we consider the triangular linear waveguide resonator as a function of twist angle $\theta$, as shown in Fig.\ref{fig:resonators}(a).
-We can imagine this waveguide by taking the resonator cross-section in the $\{x,y\}$ plane (red in Fig.\ref{fig:resonators}a) and extruding it along the $z$-axis.
-As it is extruded, the cross-section is rotated such that the beginning and end faces of the volume are rotated by a total angle of $\theta$.
-To construct the ring resonator depicted in Fig. \ref{fig:resonators}(b), we can imagine taking the linear resonator and joining its two end faces.
-In both cases, the conducting boundary conditions now form a curvilinear geometry, which now possesses mirror-asymmetry and can impart some helicity on electromagnetic radiation inside it \cite{KM}.

-It has been previously demonstrated how a M\"obius strip cavity with rectangular cross-section is analogous to a fermion when compared to an {``}un-twisted{''} ring cavity, which is analogous to a boson\cite{PhysRevLett.101.247701}.
-The topological transformation on the latter results in a sign reversal of current amplitude upon a $2\pi$ rotation of the solutions ($I_{n+1}=-I_{n}$), and a $4\pi$ rotation is therefore required for invariance of the eigenfunctions ($I_{n+2}=I_n$), resulting in half-integer mode indices.
-These half-integral mode indices guarantee that the current amplitude eigenfunctions transform as spinors on the twisted structure.